 - a.
 HMIS Account Passwords - a.
 The HMIS vendor will enforce a password change for all HMIS accounts every 180 days. - b.
 HMIS Users will-shall never share passwords or HMIS accounts for any reason.
 The sharing of HMIS accounts and/or passwords directly endangers the privacy of clients who entrust their personal identifying information to the OC HMIS.
 HMIS Uusers found to be sharing HMIS accounts and/or passwords will be subject to corrective action. - c.
-After 30 minutes of inactivity in the OC HMIS, the system will automatically lock the HMIS HMIS <a href="https://www.user.out.and.com/will-need-require_to-enter-their-password-again-password-re-entry-to-gain-access to HMIS. - d.
+After 30 minutes of inactivity in the OC HMIS, the system will automatically lock the HMIS Uuser out and the user will need require to enter their password again password re-entry to gain access to HMIS. - d.
 If an HMIS User attempts to log in four (4) times with an incorrect password, the OC HMIS will automatically lock their account.
-The HMIS Uuser will be unable to access HMIS for two hours unless their Agency Administrator contacts the HMIS Help Ddesk to unlock the account.

-b.
-Access to HMIS
+The HMIS Uuser will be unable to access HMIS for two hours unless their Agency Administrator contacts the HMIS HelpDeesk to unlock the account. - b.
+Access to HMIS - a.

-- a.
 As discussed in the Agency Administrator Responsibilities section, agency staff who no longer need access to HMIS will have their HMIS account access revoked.
 In the event that HMIS account access is not revoked for any reason, the former HMIS User is required to act with integrity and not attempt to access HMIS if their job duties no longer include HMIS or if they leave their HMISthe Pparticipating Aagency. - b.
 The HMIS Lead Agency reserves the right to lock the account of an HMIS User who has not completed required trainings.
 The HMIS Lead Agency will unlock the account once the required trainings have been completed. - c.
 If an HMIS User does not log into HMIS for 60 days, the HMIS account will be locked automatically.
-The HMIS Uwser will receive a notification two (2) calendar days prior to the account being locked.
-If an account is locked due to inactivity, the HMIS Uwser will be required to complete the trainings outlined in the HMIS User Requirements section as well as any other trainings required by the HMIS Lead Agency to regain access to HMIS.
+The HMIS Uuser will receive a notification two (2) calendar days prior to the account being locked.
+If an account is locked due to inactivity, the HMIS Uuser will be required to complete the trainings outlined in the HMIS User Requirements section as well as any other trainings required by the HMIS Lead Agency to regain access to HMIS. - c.
+HMIS Data - a.
+Participating Agencies - i.
+All HMIS Users are required to ensure that client identifying information is never sent across an unencrypted network, saved in an unprotected folder on a computer, or, in the case of hard copies of client identifying information, stored anywhere other than a locked file cabinet or office. - ii.
+Client Identifying Information CANNOT be sent over unencrypted email either between a Pparticipating Aagency and the HMIS Lead Agency or between staff at a Pparticipating Aagency.
+The only permissible way to discuss an individuala client over unencrypted email is using the client's HMIS ID number.